StephanWels/dev-portfolio/README.md

 #### Role
 Fullstack Software Developer
 #### Responsibilities
-* evaluation of off-the-shelf solutions (such as Shopify)
+* Evaluation of off-the-shelf solutions (such as Shopify)
-* custom-build online shop due to the lack of rental features in off-the-shelf-solutions
+* Custom-build online shop due to the lack of rental features in off-the-shelf-solutions
-* implement checkout process, payment and fulfilmment
+* Implement checkout process, payment and fulfilmment
-* setup infrastructure to build, test and run on from scratch
+* Setup infrastructure to build, test and run on from scratch
-* track customer journey with on-page tracking and customer satisfaction polls
+* Track customer journey with on-page tracking and customer satisfaction polls
-* build a web interface to controll wallboxes in the field via Open Charge Point Protocol (OCPP)
+* Build a web interface to controll wallboxes in the field via Open Charge Point Protocol (OCPP)
 * Build and print a 3D model to facilitate firmware updates on site via ethernet

 #### Tech Stack